nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-03-01-received-calls.markdown

 }
 {% endexamplecode %}

 In this case `command` did receive a call to `Execute()`, and so will complete successfully.
-If `Execute()` has not been received NSubstitute will throw a `CallNotReceivedException` and let you know what call was expected and with which arguments, as well as listing actual calls to that method and which the arguments differed.
+If `Execute()` has not been received NSubstitute will throw a `ReceivedCallsException` and let you know what call was expected and with which arguments, as well as listing actual calls to that method and which the arguments differed.

 ## Check a call was not received
 NSubstitute can also make sure a call was not received using the `DidNotReceive()` extension method.